Legislative Council of Saint Helena

+The Legislative Council of Saint Helena is the unicameral legislature of Saint Helena, a constituent part of the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha.
+The council itself is often referred to as "LegCo" by islanders.

-The Legislative Council of Saint Helena has 15 members, 12 members elected for a four-year term by popular vote and three members ex officio (appointed by the Governor).
-Members of the Council are referred to as Councillors and sometimes use the suffix "MLC" (Member of the Legislative Council), while the council itself is often referred to as "LegCo" by islanders officials.
+The Legislative Council consists of 15 members: 12 elected members who serve a four-year term and are elected by popular vote; a Speaker and Deputy Speaker, chosen by the elected members; and one ex officio member, the Attorney General.
+Members of the Council use the suffix "MLC" (Member of the Legislative Council), and are sometimes referred to as Councillors.

 Election summary

-The twelve elected members of the 2021-2025 Legislative Council are:
+The twelve elected members of the 2025-2029 Legislative Council are: